mcdragonsi/martin-blog/content/post/Bike-trip-round-the-USA-2013/2013-06-09-dodging-storm-clouds.md

 - Motorcycling
 ---

-I guess a lot of seasoned bikers are familiar this skill but I had to develop olit completely from scratch and it was up to necessity rather than fancying myself taking on a skill I might not use ever again.
+I guess a lot of seasoned bikers are familiar this skill but I had to develop it completely from scratch and it was up to necessity rather than fancying myself taking on a skill I might not use ever again.

 During my few weeks biking in the US this June I got quite good at it.
 What it basically is that as a motorcyclist you try avoiding getting wet by avoiding rainy clouds as they intercept your route.
 You do however have another choice which is to bd a fatalist and give in to nature and ... well ... get soaked.
 I preferred to stay nice and dry so I tried my best.